-The Fresno General Plan and the Bullard Community Plan designate the subject site for Medium Density Planned land uses.
-The existing RS-5 (Single Family Residential) zone district designation for the subject property conforms to the Medium Density Planned land use designation.

-The Development and Resource Management Department staff has prepared an Initial Study (See Attached "Appendix G To Analyze Subsequent Project Identified In MEIR No. SCH No. 2012111015/Initial Study") to evaluate the proposed application in accordance with the land use and environmental policies and provisions of lead agency City of Fresno's General Plan adopted by the Fresno City Council on December 18, 2014 and the related MEIR SCH No. 2012111015.
+The Fresno General Plan and the Woodward Park Community Plan designate the subject site for low density planned land uses.
+The existing Single Family Residential District designation for the subject property conforms to the low density planned land use designation environmental policies and provisions of lead agency City of Fresno's General Plan adopted by the Fresno City Council on December 18, 2014 and the related MEIR SCH No. 2012111015.
 The proposed project will not facilitate an additional intensification of uses beyond that which would be allowed by the above-noted zoning, planned land use designation and street classification.
 Moreover, it is not expected that the future development will adversely impact existing city service systems or the traffic circulation system that serves the subject property.
 These infrastructure findings have been verified by the Public Works and Public Utilities Departments.
-It has been further determined that all applicable mitigation measures of the MEIR have been applied to the project necessary to assure that the project will not cause significant adverse cumulative impacts, growth inducing impacts, and irreversible significant effects beyond those identified by the MEIR as provided by California Environmental Quality Act (CEQA) Guidelines Section 15177(b)(3).
+It has been further determined that all applicable mitigation measures of the MEIR have been applied to the project necessary to assure that the project will not cause significant adverse cumulative impacts, growth inducing impacts, and irreversible significant effects beyond those identified by the MEIR as provided by CEQA Guidelines Section 15177(b)(3).